pages-themes/minimal/pages/guidelines/formalisation.md

 ### PubMed search

 To effiently search for articles of interest in PubMed, it is important to know basic search techniques for prioritising publications and focusing on a manageable number of highly relevant papers and then explore from there.

+#### An example search for reviewging disease mechanisms

 PubMed search for "asthma mechanisms" (accessed 2022-11-16) is shown in the table below.
 With every new change in the search parameters or the search query we have fewer search results and can choose a fairly small number of highly relevant publications to start from, so they can be selected and read.

 | Search query | Filters | Search results |
 |--------------|---------|----------------:|